GunaDinesh/NW_Entretien/README_COMMENT.md

-# Here are some quick parameters to setup in order to use comment features
+# Here are some quick parameters to setup in order to use *Comment* feature

 ### migrations